YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 Zero shot generalization of a ConvCNP trained on CelebA and evaluated on Ellen's selfie
 ```

-From {numref}`ConvCNP_img_zeroshot_text` we see that the model is able to reasonably well generalize to real world data in a zero shot fashion.
+From {numref}`ConvCNP_img_zeroshot_text` we see that the model is able to generalise reasonably well to real world data in a zero shot fashion.

-Although the previous results look nice the usecases are not obvious as it is not very common to have missing pixels.
+Although the previous results look nice, the use-cases are not immediately obvious, as it is not very to have missing pixels.
-One possible application, is increasing the resolution of an image by querying positions "in between" pixels [... same figure as in intro, should we just link/referenve to it instead ? ]:
+One possible application is increasing the resolution of an image.
+This can be achieved by querying positions "in between" pixels.

 ```{figure} ../images/ConvCNP_superes.png
 ---